GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 {% include feature_row id="feature_row_intro" type="center" %}

-Species distribution modelling (SDM) is a key competence for ecogeographical research and applied nature conservation because it allows us to estimate the current distributions of species and to also to predict the future distributions of species under climate change scenarios.
+Species distribution modelling (SDM) is a key competence for ecogeographical research and applied nature conservation.
+It allows researchers to estimate current distributions of species and to also predict their future distributions under climate change scenarios.
 SDM encompasses various area-wide spatial predictions techniques and requires profound skills related to organizing, handling, analyzing and visualizing of geodata.

-By using the programming environment R, this course will open the door to the cosmos of SDM techniques and will more generally provide a flexible baseline for workflow automation in real research projects.
+By using the programming environment R, this course will open the door to the cosmos of SDM techniques and will provide a flexible baseline for workflow automation in real research projects.
+Special emphasis will be on R Markdown for proper documentation and reproducibility.

-blabla, hier weiter..

 # Intended learning outcomes
-At the end of this course you should be able
+At the end of this course you should be able to

+* hier weiter

 * to organize a variety of datasets and (intermediate) analysis results in structured fashion,
 * to document your workflow in an understandable and transparent manner, collaborate in teams and handle issues and task management using Git and GitHub as software management tool and plattform,